Contractual and regulatory changes during the pandemic

 Pharmacy Quality Scheme (PQS)

 NHSE&I and DHSC agreed to PSNC’s request for more flexible timings for completion of the work within the PQS Part 2 2020/21.
-Whilst the declaration still took place as planned in February 2021, contractors have until 30th June 2021 to complete any elements of the scheme they have declared as having met.
-Contractors who made declarations in February will still receive any PQS payment due as part of the overall payment made by the NHSBSA to contractors on 1st April 2021.
+Whilst the declaration still took place as planned in February 2021, contractors had until 30th June 2021 to complete any elements of the scheme they have declared as having met.
+Contractors who made declarations in February received any PQS payment due as part of the overall payment made by the NHSBSA to contractors on 1st April 2021.

-Read more on our PQS Part 2 page.
+Read more on our Pharmacy Quality Scheme – Archive page.

 Discharge Medicines Service (DMS)